-Edmonton is the capital of Alberta and the second largest city in the province by population.
-It lies on the North Saskatchewan River and is the centre of the Edmonton Capital Region, which is located in Central Alberta.
+Edmonton is the capital of Alberta and the second largest city in the province.
+It lies on the North Saskatchewan River and in the centre of the Edmonton Capital Region.

 For about 141 days per year snow depths are of greater than 1 cm – compared to about 88 days in Calgary and 65 days in Toronto.

 In summer, thunderstorms and large hail are not unusual; however, extreme weather events are rare.
 Tornadoes are rare and weak.

 Edmonton enjoys an efficient public transportation system.
 The main public transit agency ETS (Edmonton Transit System) operates the LRT (Edmonton Light Rail Transit) and the buses.
 LRT connects Northeast, Downtown, Government Centre, University and South areas.
 Buses on some routes to industrial areas or remote suburbs are infrequent and some numbers do not run on Sundays.

 Passengers can use tickets, day passes or monthly passes.
 Tickets are sold at the ETS online store, at the vending machines at all LRT stations, and at the ETS Customer Information Center at Churchill Station.
 Tickets are valid up to 90 minutes from the time of purchasing from a vending machine, validated by ticket validator in LRT or deposited into a bus fare box in exchange for a paper transfer.
 Passes must be shown to ETC fare agents during fare checks.

 For information on obtaining Alberta driver’s license see Driving in Alberta.

 The Yellowhead Highway connects Edmonton to British Colombia and Saskatchewan.
 The Queen Elizabeth II Highway (QE2 Highway) connects Alberta’s capital to Calgary.